-- Under the Property Law Act 1952, an occupier of a residential property may apply to the District Court for an order to remove or alter a fence when the fence is detrimentally affecting the neighbour’s land or causing any undue obstruction of a view.
+- Under the Property Law Act 1952, section 129C an occupier of a residential property may apply to the District Court for an order to remove or alter a fence when the fence is detrimentally affecting the neighbour’s land or causing any undue obstruction of a view.
 Generally speaking, the cost of any removal would fall on the applicant.

 - The Council may contribute to a shared boundary fence on such places as Council parks, reserves or car parks.
 Please contact the Parks & Gardens Unit of your local Council for these policies.